TonyBogdanov/jquery-always/README.md

 [![License](https://poser.pugx.org/tonybogdanov/jquery-always/license)](https://packagist.org/packages/tonybogdanov/jquery-always)
 [![Buy Me a Coffee](http://static.tonybogdanov.com/github/coffee.svg)](http://ko-fi.co/1236KUKJNC96B)

-This is a [jQuery](https://jquery.org) plugin that enables you to execute callbacks anytime an element matching a specified selector is added to the DOM.
+This is a [jQuery](https://jquery.org) plugin that enables you to execute callbacks anytime an element matching a specified selector is added to the DOM (can also be used without jQuery).

 The same callbacks will also be executed once for all matching elements already found in the DOM, ensuring your callback will always run for every element matched by the selector, now and in the future, *always*.